ibm-messaging/mq-mqi-nodejs/README.md

 also needed to be installed first.

 ## Installation:
-To install this package, you can now pull it straight from the NPM repository.
+To install this package, you can pull it straight from the NPM repository.

 ~~~